 Airbus and Boeing are the two major players in the airplane industry, but that doesn’t make them the only ones.
-There are other companies that have recently rose up, with the aim to take on the two in the airplane development race.
+There are other companies that have recently risen up, with the aim to take on the two in the airplane development race.

-And with the travel industry continuously growing faster than it ever has before, it shouldn’t be a surprise that other aircraft businesses are wanting a larger space in commercial airline industry.
+And with the travel industry continuously growing faster than it ever has before, it shouldn’t be a surprise that other aircraft businesses are wanting a larger space in the commercial airline industry.
 Here are the notable ones that are challenging Airbus and Boeing:

 (Image source: Bloomberg)